taylorsabbag/taylorsabbag/README.md

 # 👋🏼 Hi there

-I'm currently the **full-stack lead software engineer** at Evexia Inc. building a *real* revolution in mental health.
+I'm currently the **lead software engineer** at Evexia Inc. building a *real* revolution in mental health.

 I code mostly for the web using technologies like JavaScript, TypeScript, Python, React, React Native, HTML, CSS, Node, Express.js, Next.js, Svelte, SvelteKit, SQL, PostgresSQL, and MySQL.
 Yeah, that's a lot, but such is the web these days.
 However, I love going deep particularly on understanding the eccentricities and capabilities of JavaScript and the web APIs.
 I use Git and GitHub to manage my software versioning.